OleSkaar/Plunder/Index/Character creation.md

 1. Roll 6d6
 2. Add up the three highest rolls and compare it to the table below
 3. Assign the result to one of the two abilities in that category
-4. Add up the three remaining dice, compare to the table and assign to the other ability
+4. Assign the result of the three lowest rolls to the other ability

 <!--raw-typst
 #diceTable[